CBAM timeline, deadlines and phases: What to expect in 2026

 Between October 1, 2023 and June 30, 2024, companies could use default values provided by the European Commission to estimate emissions without any quantitative limit.

-Importers are not yet required to purchase or surrender CBAM certificates during this phase, but these reports lay the foundation for future financial obligations.
+Importers were not required to purchase or surrender CBAM certificates during this phase.

 The definitive phase of CBAM comes into effect, requiring importers to purchase and surrender CBAM certificates corresponding to the embedded emissions of their imported goods.
-Reporting shifts to an annual basis, with the first report due by May 31, 2027.
-Third-party verification of emissions data also becomes mandatory.
+Reporting shifts to an annual basis, with the first report due by September 30, 2027.
+Third-party verification of emissions data is also now mandatory.

 Failure to surrender the required number of certificates will result in a penalty of €100 per excess tonne of CO₂.